 In classic Perrotta style, Tracy Flick Can’t Win is a sharp, darkly comic, and pitch-perfect reflection on our current moment.
 Flick fans and newcomers alike will love this compelling novel chronicling the second act of one of the most memorable characters of our time.

 Sara’s Pick: Stephen King has a lot of memorable characters: Carrie White, Jack Torrance, the members of the Losers’ Club, Randall Flagg.
 But one of my absolute favorites who deserves some more love is King's investigator Holly Gibney.
-Gibney appears in a number of King’s novels, including THE OUTSIDER, The Bill Hodges Trilogy, and the novella IF IT BLEEDS.
+Gibney appears in a number of King’s novels, including THE OUTSIDER, The Bill Hodges Trilogy, the novella IF IT BLEEDS, and the aptly named HOLLY coming out this September.
 What makes her such an engaging character is the fresh perspective she brings to every situation, especially because of her lack of a filter, and although Gibney is autistic and has OCD, it does not hold her back or make her less of an investigator.
 Rather, it provides her with a different take and knowledge base to help solve mysteries and combat evil.
 And combating evil is what she does best!
-Brave but also conscientious, strong but also vulnerable, Holly Gibney is definitely a character you want to get to know (especially since she'll be getting her own novel soon!).
+Brave but also conscientious, strong but also vulnerable, Holly Gibney is definitely a character you want to get to know.

 *#1 NEW YORK TIMES BESTSELLER*